tsytsykvitaliy/digital-forensics-network-forensics-challenge/README.md

 - **Queries**: www.offensive-security.com: type A, class IN
 _All requests included in this packet.
 In our case, we only have one_

 As we can see, there is plenty of information about the packets that we can access with Wireshark.
 All the things we were able to tell about the DNS query packet #3 is visible by just clicking on the packet in the _Packet Listing_ window and paying close attention to the fields.
 However, this is a single packet.
 What if we want to search through hundreds of packets to find something specific?
-This is where our next topic comes in - filtering.
+This is where our next topic comes in - sorting and filtering.

-### Filtering
+### Sorting and Filtering

+#### Sorting Columns

+Let's look back at where we started: the _Packet Listing_ window.
+We saw all the standard columns like **Number** or **Protocol**.
+But what if we want to sort captured packets by something else?
+For example the **Destination Port**?

+This is actually fairly simple.
+All we have to do is select any packet that contains the desired field, just like our DNS query packet #3, right click the **Destination Port** field (in our case), and select `Apply as a Column`.
+We can also use the `Ctrl + Shift + I` once the field has been highlighted.

+Now we should be able to see the newly added sorting column next to all the standard ones.

 #### Display Filter

 The easiest way to filter the packets is by using Wireshark's _Display Filter_ that is located right under the _Command Menu_.

 ![Display Filter](display-filter.png)
 _Screenshot of the Command Menu and the Display Filter_